MicrosoftDocs/azure-devops-docs/docs/test/navigate-test-plans.md

 :::image type="content" source="media/navigate/all-page-favorite-test-plan.png" alt-text="The All list of test plans, favorite a test plan.":::

-You can also add a plan to your favorites list while you are viewing it.
+You can also add a plan to your favorites list while you view it.

 :::image type="content" source="media/navigate/test-plan-favorite.png" alt-text="Add a plan to your favorites list.":::

 <a name="testplanheader"></a>

 ## Test plan header